On higher scissors congruence: Introduction

 The proof of the main theorem (\autoref{intro_main}) can be sketched as follows.
 We first consider the case of the trivial subgroup $G = 1$.
-We use the Barratt-Priddy-Quillen theorem and a filtration argument to establish a Solomon-Tits theorem for the $K$-theory spectrum: \begin{thm} For any neat geometry $X$, the spectrum $K(\Pol{X}{1})$ is (non-equivariantly) equivalent to a wedge of sphere spectra $\Sph$. \end{thm} We then use Pontryagin-Thom collapses and explicit homotopy coherence machinery to lift this to an equivalence
+We use the Barratt-Priddy-Quillen theorem and a filtration argument to establish a Solomon-Tits theorem for the $K$-theory spectrum: \begin{thm}[M-Zakharevich] For any geometry $X$, the spectrum $K(\Pol{X}{1})$ is (non-equivariantly) equivalent to a wedge of sphere spectra $\Sph$. \end{thm} We highlight that this first step of the argument is a joint result with Zakharevich.
+We then use this to define a second, $G$-equivariant equivalence

-that respects the $G$-action on both sides.
-Finally, we invoke the main result of the companion paper \cite{bgmmz}, a Farrell-Jones isomorphism for scissors congruence $K$-theory.
+This uses a combination of Pontryagin-Thom collapse maps and a homotopy-coherent refinement of the notion of an ``apartment'' from the theory of Steinberg modules, see e.g.~\cite{solomon_tits,lee_szczarba,church_putman_one,church_farb_putman_integrality}.
+Finally, we invoke a result from \cite{bgmmz}, that scissors congruence $K$-theory is a homotopy orbit spectrum.